top of page

 After speaking these words, they turned onto their left side, arose, and flung the stones used in the ritual into the sea.
 The Orcadian scholar Hugh Marwick, suspected elements of the rite - the ebb, the anticlockwise turns, and the positioning of the stones - represented an actual Orcadian tradition.
 However, he believed that certain lines did not fit with the rest of the charm and concluded that they were added later to impart an air of "evil" to the incantation.

 After speaking the full charm.
-I have recorded the lines that were believed to be the original parts as a chant.
-In case you’re wondering, the term Wallowa is a Scottish term for the devil.
+I have recorded the lines believed to be the original parts as a chant.
+In case you’re wondering, Wallowa is a Scottish term for the devil.
 It is believed to refer to the Old Norse "volva" (prophetess) which connects it with older pagan elements found throughout Orkney folklore that calls on power of the "great dark witch".

 (Information taken from www.orkneyjar.com)